 End-of-life treatment - We have calculated the total weight of sold product and packaging for the reporting period.
 Where there is weight data missing, we have used an average for the product category to estimate the missing product and packaging weight.
-Around 80% of our products are sold within the UK, therefore we have used UK Government waste treatment statistics for packaging and the Waste Electrical and Electronic Equipment ("WEEE") regulations to estimate the treatment method for each waste stream Based on available data, an assumption on packaging types was assumed to be 70% paper and cardboard and 30% plastic and UK Government emission factors were used to estimate emissions.
-We have restated our 2021 and 2022 emissions so they are comparable with our 2023 methodology.
+Around 80% of our products are sold within the UK, therefore we have used UK Government waste treatment statistics for packaging and the Waste Electrical and Electronic Equipment ("WEEE") regulations to estimate the treatment method for each waste stream.

+Based on available data, an assumption on packaging types was assumed to be 70% paper and cardboard and 30% plastic and UK Government emission factors were used to estimate emissions.

-Fuel and energy-related activities - The underlying energy figures used in the Scope 1 and 2 calculations have been multiplied by the UK Government well-to-tank and transmission and distribution emission factors.
+Fuel and energy-related activities -

+The underlying energy figures used in the Scope 1 and 2 calculations have been multiplied by the UK Government well-to-tank and transmission and distribution emission factors.